PierreRAFFA/cancel-previous-runs-action/README.md

 For `merge_group` event, the cancellation is performed for previous runs:
 - which are `in_progress` or `queued` state
 - from the same workflow, or from a given list of workflows or from any workflow
-- related the same PR
+- related to the same PR
 - older than the current run

 The cancellation of the previous runs could be required when: